nodejs/node/doc/api/async_hooks.md

 otherwise.
 For example, in the case of `b = a.then(handler)`, `a` is considered a parent Promise of `b`.
 Here, `b` is considered a chained promise.

-*Note*: In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.
+In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.

 ###### Asynchronous context example